mppf/chapel/frontend/doc/file-format.rst

    * 4 byte relative offset from the location section start, pointing to the location group for this symbol

-   * a byte storing flags / kind information
+   * a byte storing what kind of symbol it is

+   * a byte, F, storing flags

+     * F & 1 == 1 if and only if it represents a function (proc/iter/operator)

    * the symbol table ID, stored in a compressed form.
 It is formed by concatenating the first A bytes of the previous symbol table ID with